SAP-archive/jenkins-pipelines/README.md

 You can run the Jenkinsfiles out of the box or take them as a starting point for project-specific adaptations.

+## Overview of available pipelines

+Currently, the following scenarios are supported:

+* [The build and deployment of a SAPUI5 or SAP Fiori application to SAP Cloud Platform][piper-pipelines-fiori-doc].

 # Requirements

 * [Installed shared library][piper-library-installation] of project "Piper".